 - Your curriculum vitae in English

-- A personal statement in English explaining your interest in the programme (no longer than two pages)
+- A personal statement in English explaining your interest in and potential contribution to the programme (no longer than two pages)

 - Two letters of recommendation in English – no specific format is required